 Key Stage 3 Science at Hurstmere School

 Pupils in Key Stage 3 are taught the National Curriculum for science, the teaching of this is supported by the ‘Activate’ published scheme.
 The students are taught a variety of topics in year 7, 8 & 9 with each topic having either a Biology, Chemistry or Physics focus.
 Pupil progress is regularly assessed through a variety of methods including; project based work, practical work and end of unit tests, self-assessment and peer-assessment.
 Maths, Literacy and Working Scientifically are embedded throughout to develop key skills needed later for GCSEs and beyond.
 This enables pupils to develop a clear picture of their attainment levels in the different skill areas.
-During the last 2 terms after Christmas, Year 9 students study a KS3/GCSE bridging course covering key concepts and skills required for GCSE sciences including Maths in Science skills.
+During the last 2 terms after Christmas, Year 9 students begin to study their AQA GCSE course.

 Topics covered in Biology: The Human Body, Nutrition, Keeping Healthy and Microorganisms, The environment and The Ecosystem, Animal and Plant Reproduction, DNA Structure, Genetics and Evolution.

 Topics covered in Chemistry: The Periodic Table of Elements and Chemical Reactions, Particle Models of Solids, Liquids and Gases, Investigating Acids and Alkalis, The Rock Cycle and Earth and Atmosphere.

 Topics covered in Physics: Light and Sound, Space and the Solar System, Energy Resources and Fuels of the Future, Experimenting with Forces and Motion.